Dermal Fillers: 5 Things You Need To Know Before Treatment

 4. No pain and plenty of gain

 Dermal fillers are designed to replace lost volume below wrinkles for beautiful and more natural-looking complexion minus the pain and ‘down time’.
-Medical aesthetic Dr’s make use of a variety of anesthetics to minimise any sensation or discomfort, therefore this a great lunch time treatment.
+Medical aesthetic Dr’s make use of a variety of anaesthetics to minimise any sensation or discomfort, therefore this a great lunch time treatment.

 5. Find a qualified & registered Dr ‘ no quacks or gypsies’